blhall195/Finance_Tools/README.md

 # Finance_Tools
-A repository of potentially useful spreadsheets for personal and organisational finance management
+A repository of mainly spreadsheets I have made which could be useful for others managing their personal and organisational finances.